 Each course is divided into modules.
 You will find information on the virtual learning site (Moodle, see Academic Support below) about each of your modules, what to expect, the work you need to prepare, links to reading lists, information about how and when you will be assessed.

-Your learning for this course will be organised around lectures and seminars.
+Your learning for this course will be organised lectures, seminars and computer workshops.

 How we will assess you